Masterzach32/artifactory/README.md

 to remain unstable until a 1.0 release.
 (This means breaking changes can happen any time!)

 You can find the latest version on the [gradle plugin portal](https://plugins.gradle.org/plugin/com.spicymemes.artifactory).
+Snapshot versions are available in the snapshots repository: https://maven.masterzach32.net/artifactory/gradle-plugins/

 To accomplish this, your mod should be divided into three sub-projects: `common`, `fabric`, and `forge`.
 Then in each `build.gradle.kts` file, apply the plugin after each modloader's respective plugin.
 Artifactory then automatically sets